Exclusive: Boeing eyes major bond issue to raise funds - sources

 Boeing’s first-quarter deliveries were a third of the 149 seen a year earlier and the lowest since 1984 for the first quarter.

-The Chicago-based company also canceled a $4.2 billion deal for Embraer SA’s (EMBR3.SA) commercial aviation division over the weekend, prompting the Brazilian company to initiate arbitration.
+The Chicago-based company also canceled a $4.2 billion deal for Embraer SA’s commercial aviation division over the weekend, prompting the Brazilian company to initiate arbitration.

 On Monday, Boeing unveiled new voluntary layoff offers (VLOs) to employees.
 Boeing spokesman Bernard Choi said on Tuesday that “several thousand employees taking VLO or retiring is our expectation.”